Cinema of Sudan: 1990s to 2010

-After the military coup of 1989, Sudan's Islamist government, however, suppressed cinema, as well as much of public cultural life.
+After the military coup of 1989, Sudan's Islamist government suppressed cinema, as well as much of public cultural life.
 As a consequence, the Sudanese Cinema Company was dissolved and the country's cinema screens showcasing Hollywood, Bollywood and Arabic movies were all eventually shut down, and later put up for sale.
 The old Coliseum Cinema, for example, became part of Khartoum's riot police headquarters.
 Movies from the 1960s, '70s, and '80s became extremely rare to be seen, and those in the National Archives were locked away and neglected.
-Up to the 2020s, there is no film archive accessible to the public, and even still images from these periods are scattered all over the country.
+Up to the 2020s, there was no film archive accessible to the public, and even still images from these periods are scattered all over the country.
 These economic and political restrictions, along with the rise of satellite TV and the Internet, led people to rather watch films in their homes and deprived Sudanese artists of public recognition, funding for the production or distribution of films, and, most of all, freedom of artistic expression.

-In his 2017 documentary Sudan's forgotten films, Suhaib Gasmelbari created a portrait of the last two remaining Sudanese film experts, Awad Eldaw and Benjamin Chowkwan, who had been trying for 40 years to take care of the National Film Archives.
-The archive holds about 13.000 films, and is critically endangered by neglect from the government, extreme weather conditions and a general disregard for historical films from the country's early decades since independence.
+In their 2017 documentary Sudan's forgotten films, Suhaib Gasmelbari and Katharina von Schroeder created a portrait of the last two remaining Sudanese film experts, Awad Eldaw and Benjamin Chowkwan, who had been trying for 40 years to take care of the National Film Archives.
+The archive holds about 13.000 films, and was critically endangered by neglect from the government, extreme weather conditions and a general disregard for historical films from the country's early decades since independence.

 Enjoying wider margins of expression, some filmmakers of Sudanese origin and living abroad made independent films about their country, like British-Sudanese filmmaker Taghreed Elsanhouri.
 Her documentaries Our Beloved Sudan, All about Darfur, Orphanage of Mygoma and Mother Unknown explore both the complex society in Sudan as well as the film director's views as a member of the important Sudanese diaspora community.